arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/Windows.md

 7. Restore the backup into the new server using _arangorestore_
 8. Re-enable the writes (e.g. allow again incoming connections)
-9. Optionally remove the old server package by dropping the corresponding directory when you are confident enough that all is working fine
+9. Optionally remove the old server package by dropping the corresponding directory when you are confident enough that all is working fine.